My child has been given the opportunity to blossom in a garden of multiple colors and varieties. Growth is inevitable.Jen, Parent of Client

 Edgewood’s Non-Public School Program (Community School) provides specialized academic instruction with intensive behavioral and therapeutic support to students struggling in public school settings due to emotional and behavioral challenges.
 We use a strengths-based approach to foster the emotional, social, and academic necessary for students return to less restrictive school placements.
-Our Community School consists of one grade school and one High School located on our Vicente Campus in San Francisco.
+Our Community School consists of one High School located on our Vicente Campus in San Francisco.

 We serve children and youth from 8 school districts throughout San Francisco and the Peninsula with a curriculum based on Common Core state standards and civic engagement so they can prepare for college and life.

 The Community School serves grades 9th-12th and including two high school classrooms, serving up to 12 students.
 Our staff is made up of special education teachers, mental health and rehabilitative specialists, and other behavioral support professionals.
 With a , youth receive individualized and specialized attention catered to their specific needs.